temporal-sa/temporal-money-transfer-typescript/README.md

 - `STRIPE_SECRET_KEY` is optional (use if you want to run simulated charges against the Stripe API)
 - `ui/` contains `.env_example`.
 Copy it to `.env.development` and change settings to point to your API (server) location (default is / which should be fine)
 - The server respects .env.production if NODE_ENV is "production" (and the Svelte app is built using npm run build such as in the Dockerfile)

+#### (Advanced) Debug/replay Workflow histories with the [Temporal VSCode Extension](https://marketplace.visualstudio.com/items?itemName=temporal-technologies.temporalio)
+- Open /server as a VSCode project
+- Run the replayer on a downloaded workflow JSON file

 ### (rough notes to self on things to improve)